StatProviderComparisons/statprovidercomparisons.github.io/README.md

 - job offers
 - In addition, we would like to encourage using the list to start discussions on methodological issues or simply ask for advice on issues you have met in your daily work.

 We should emphasize that the list should be open to all people interested in methodological aspects of provider comparisons - not only to statisticians.
 It should be also open for a wide range of methodological issues related to data collection, data cleaning, data aggregation, statistical analysis, reporting, dissemination and (public) discussion of results - as long as they are related to provider comparisons or related issues such as outcome-volume relationships.
-If you are interested in joining the list, please follow the instructions below.
+If you are interested in joining the list, please follow the instructions above.